 - The first week is when a lot of new friendships are made, so don't be shy.

 - Within the first week, make a map to find your classes and walk your route.
 Learn how long it will take you to get to class before classes start.

 - Ask questions.
 Your RA or returning residents probably know a few tricks about your residence hall, but they wouldn't know to tell you unless you ask.

 - Remember, everyone is in the same boat and eager to make new friends.
 You're not the only one with a little anxiety!

 Did You Know?

 The Residence Hall Manual has tons of useful information, including things like guest hours and emergency preparedness.
 Read through and understand the different policies and best practices used in the residence halls.
-At this time, the information in the Manual references the 2016-2017 session.
-Updates for the 2017-18 school year will be incorporated into the manual later this summer.

 Interested in a student job?
 DHFS hires students throughout the year in a variety of different positions.
 Visit the Hire a Longhorn site to search for student jobs on campus.